 Although there are some public transportation options from the airports, a taxi should only cost ~400 baht (~US$13) including highway fees.
 This option saves a lot of hassle and usually is faster unless traffic is really bad.
 Head for the official taxi queue and wait in line or grab a number (depending on the system).
 When it's your turn, they'll assign you a metered taxi.

-Pro Tip: Make sure you have cash on hand for the taxi fare!
-It's also a good idea to purchase something small at the airport to break your large bills.
+Pro Tip: Make sure you have cash and some small change on hand for the taxi fare!
+You can purchase something small - like a bottle of water or a coffee - at the airport to break your large bills.

 Taxi drivers tend not to carry much change (or say they don't).
 So, you don't want to rely on them being able to give you change for the 1,000 baht notes that the ATM spits out.
-Plus, most drivers will ask you to pay the tolls for the highway as you come to them so having small change comes in handy.
-As of July 2019, there were 2 highway tolls - 50 baht & 70 baht.
+Drivers will also ask you to pay the highway tolls as you come to them so having small change comes in handy.
+As of July 2019, there were 2 highway tolls coming from BKK - 50 baht & 70 baht.

 If you prefer using a ridesharing app instead of a local taxi, be sure to download the Grab App to your phone.
-If you're traveling around Southeast Asia - this is the ridesharing app to have!
+If you're traveling around Southeast Asia - this is the best ride-sharing app to have!

-Trying to find the perfect hotel in Bangkok or to get idea of what to budget for accommodations?
-Use the map below to start your search!
+You can also use the map to start your search and get an idea what type of accommodations are available in Bangkok.
 Filter by your individual preferences and input your travel dates to see what places are available and what their nightly rates are.